One of the biggest tools in my sobriety toolbox has been meditation.

 Any time you stop the racket in your brain long enough to focus on silence, the dishes you are washing, or your breath, you are practicing meditation, or rather, you are practicing mindfulness.

 Have you ever sat mesmerized by a running stream of water, so much so that you lose time a little?

 That’s a form of meditation.
 And your brain thinks it’s delicious.

 The Science Behind Meditation

 Why have people for thousands of years engaged in some form of meditation?
-Why am I bothering YOU to do it?
+Why am I bothering you to do it?

 Well, because it works!

-Whenever you engage in mindfulness, you are rewiring your brain by building up the areas that promote things like focus and decision-making, and diminish the areas that bring us fear, anxiety, and stress.
-This rewiring is called neuroplasticity.
+Whenever you engage in mindfulness, you are rewiring your brain by building up the areas that promote things like focus and decision-making and diminish the areas that bring us fear, anxiety, and stress.

 Neuroplasticity is our brain’s ability to change according to our experience.
 Brainworks provides a really great explanation of neuroplasticity that I’ll include here: